ricbec/ProjectDataClean/README.md

-#Project for Coursera Getting ad Cleaning Data
+#Project for Coursera Getting and Cleaning Data

 The goal for this project is to produce a tidy dataset showing the analysis of the mean for the variables grouped into subjects and activities of the subjects.